VAMM250 Digital Arts Portfolio Studio

-- 24 studio credits or permission of the Department of the Arts
+- 24 studio credits or permission of the Arts Department

 - V. Other Pertinent Information

-This capstone course is designed for students in the Cinema Video transfer major, and Multimedia transfer major.
+This capstone course is designed for students in the Cinema Video, Multimedia and Photography transfer majors.
 Ideally, it should be taken one semester before the student's final semester in the program.
 Additional lab hours are required.
 Departmental equipment is used in this class.
 Equipment sign-out procedures are reviewed in class and include consequences of equipment damage and assessment of late fees.
 Studio courses can be expensive.

 This course meets the General Education requirement for Oral Communication.

 - Students develop and enhance their portfolio for transfer, employment or entrepreneurial pursuits.
 Students prepare and deliver an informative speech describing their work using appropriate vocabulary and/or historical references.
 Students engage in class critiques of their work and the work of other students.